Payum/Payum/docs/instant-payment-notification.md

 ## Setup Paypal IPN.

 The code above could be reused by any payment.
 Now I want to show changes need to enable Paypal IPN.
-To do so we have to mofiy `prepare.php` a bit:
+To do so we have to modify `prepare.php` a bit:

 ```php
 <?php